RaunakShrest/AngularDataEntry/README.md

 # CrudApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.1 on 23/02/2024.

 ## Development server